 That’s because the lines have the same style and they are selected even though some words have formatting applied ‘over’ the style.

 Microsoft says this is ‘by design’ which is debatable.
+At the very least, it’s a poorly worded menu item.
 For most people it means using this option with care.

 Select all in a style